diggerhq/Awesome-IaC/README.md

 - [“I used Wing-cloud to build a website, here are my takeaways”](https://medium.com/gitconnected/i-used-wing-cloud-to-build-a-website-here-are-my-takeaways-4cfb52758e94)
 - [“Rethinking Infrastructure as Code from scratch by Nathan Peck"](https://nathanpeck.com/rethinking-infrastructure-as-code-from-scratch/)

 # Content Offering comparison of the entire IaC landscape

 - [Terraform vs Pulumi vs Crossplane (Video)](https://www.youtube.com/watch?v=RaoKcJGchKM)
 - [Terraform?
 Pulumi?
 Helm?
 Kustomize?
 Ansible?
 None Of Those?
 (Could be biased as it is by Upbound - creators of Crossplane)]( https://www.youtube.com/watch?v=0yB4GiI5O28)

+_The content in this repo was collated by [Digger](https://github.com/diggerhq/digger), an Open Source IaC management platform for OpenTofu and Terraform.
+Digger runs in your own CI, effectively enabling you to "bring your own compute" so that you don't pay for it twice.
+Digger helps in the orchestration - enabling collaboration and automation, drift detection and remediation, RBAC via OPA and concurrent runs.
+Feel free to book a [demo](https;//bit.ly/diggerpro) if you're keen on checking out Digger pro._